novuhq/novu/README.md

 ## 💻 Need Help?

 We are more than happy to help you.
 If you are getting any errors or facing problems while working on this project, join our [Discord server](https://discord.novu.co) and ask for help.
-We are open to discuss anything related to the project.
+We are open to discussing anything related to the project.

 ## ⚡ Immediate working space with Gitpod